graphery/grapper-doc/src/guide/in-depth/style/attribute-style.md

 ## API

-You can define and get the style with the Graphane SVG API `.style`.
+You can define and get the style with the Grapper SVG API `.style`.
 Each style property is now a method, and you can call with parameter to set value or without parameter to get the current value.

 <ClientOnly>